-Labor-intensive spend management tasks are history.
+Labour-intensive spend management tasks are history.
 Modern digital tools can transform spend management manual work and replace traditional expense management with instant spend control and oversight.
-We asked business leaders and finance pros from the UK, US, Netherlands, Spain, and France about their main spending goals, hurdles, and plans to enhance financial control and flexibility in 2024.
+We asked business leaders and finance pros from the UK, US, Netherlands, Spain, and France about their main spending goals and hurdles and their plans to enhance financial control and flexibility in 2024.
 Here's what we found out.

 The Pulse: Spend Management report was conducted with IFP and surveyed over 100 US and UK senior professionals across more than 11 industries.
 The results provide an overview of corporate expense management today and in the future.
 (None of the professionals surveyed is an existing Payhawk customer.)

-More granular findings complement these results from three surveys, conducted with YouGov, that targeted around 800 financial professionals in the Netherlands, France, and Spain.
+These results are complemented by more granular findings from three surveys, conducted with YouGov, that targeted around 800 financial professionals in the Netherlands, France, and Spain.

 Human error is the most common challenge in spend management, according to 106 senior finance professionals.
 With 29% of respondents at companies of all sizes say they're wrestling with this.